flairyu/MarkdownParse/README.md

     free_element_tree(document);

 Each `element` in the resulting tree has a `key` which denotes its semantics.
+The key of the root element is always `DOCUMENT`.
 Each `element` also has a list of children (which may be empty), the head of which is pointed to by `children`.
 Each child has a `next` member pointing to the next child in the list.
 To iterate over an element `el`s children, do the following: